robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

-Adding your Product Cloud API to CIRRENT™ Console
+Adding your Product Cloud API to CIRRENT™ Cloud ID
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-To configure your first cloud API with Cloud ID, navigate to Device Management and Cloud ID.
-Select the Provisioning tab, and click on Add Cloud API.
+To configure your first cloud API with Cloud ID, log in to the Infineon OSTS Console and navigate to **CIRRENT™ Cloud ID**.
+Use the hamburger menu to open the **Provisioning** page, and click on **Add Cloud API**.

 .. image:: ../img/pca-6.png
         :align: center
         :alt: Dashboard 2

 You’ll be presented with a dialog box where you need to complete your Product Cloud API details.
+How you ccomp

 Configuring Amazon Web Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~